Cheetahzzzz1/Linear-Independence-and-Span-Check/README.md

    1. Compute the determinants of the matrix formed by the vectors as columns.

    2. If the determinant is non-zero, then the vectors are independent.

+2. <ins> Span Check </ins>

+   1. Compute the rank of the matrix formed by the vectors.

+   2. If the rank equals the dimension, then the vector spans R^3.

+3. <ins> Basis Verification </ins>

+   1. A set of vectors is a basis if they are linearly independent and spans the vector space.

+   2. This is confirmed by checking if the rank is 3.